forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

 # {{ page.title }}

-This guide explains how to upgrade your Forseti from v1.x to v2.
+This guide explains how to upgrade your Forseti instance.

+---

+{% capture 1x_upgrade %}

 ## Important notes

- * We currently don't support data migration from v1 to v2, so you will need to archive the database manually for future reference if the data is important to you.
+ * We don't support data migration from v1 to v2, so you will need to archive the database manually for future reference if the data is important to you.
  * [Forseti v2 configuration]({% link _docs/latest/configure/forseti/index.md %}) is different than v1 so
    you can not replace the v2 configuration file with the v1 configuration file.
- * Resources in inventory are no longer configurable.
+ * Configuration of the resources that are inventoried is not configureable.

 ## Upgrading your v1 instance